Skip to main content

 Thanks to our native ElectricImp library, sending data to Ubidots can be done in just a few lines.

-First, make sure you grab an Ubidots token from your account, in "My Profile" --> "API Credentials" section.
-In this case, I've created one specifically for this project:
+First, make sure you grab an Ubidots token from your account, in "My Profile" --> "API Credentials".
+In this case, we've created one specifically for this project:

 Although you could use this token directly in the agent code, it makes more sense to set it as an environmental variable, so it can be easily managed from a single source.
 To do so, head to your impCentral account, then go to the Device Group created in the previous step, then click "Settings":